engineblock/engineblock/docs/core_concepts.md

 ## Activity Types

 Runnable activities come in various pre-assembled forms, known as Activity Types.
-The available activity types are determined by the libraries which are packaged or deployed along with your EM distribution.
+The available activity types are determined by the libraries which are packaged or deployed along with your EB distribution.

 New ActivityTypes are merely implementations of the ActivityType interface.
 They are packaged for usage by including the appropriate ServiceLocator data in your jar.
 At the very minimum, an ActivityType implementation must define an Action implementation.
 The default implementation of the Motor and Input interfaces are sufficient for most needs.